FAQs

 Antique Brass

-To create this finish our solid brass products are firstly oxidised to create a dark patina.
+To achieve this distinctive look, our solid brass products are oxidised to develop a rich, dark patina.
+A clear lacquer is then applied to protect the finish and preserve its unique character.

 Polished Chrome and Satin Chrome